fchuffar/mylabstocks/doc/index.rst

 ..

-Now you have a wwwBlast instance available here: http://your_server/blast.
+Now you have a wwwblast instance available here: http://your_server/blast.

 Install PlasMapper
 ------------------

+PlasMapper provides advanced plasmid visualisation features.
+We use it to produced annoted plasmid maps.
+To install it, type the following command under a targeted server terminal.

 .. code:: bash